Accurate Machine Learning Atmospheric Retrieval via a Neural Network Surrogate Model for Radiative Transfer: Determining Model Architecture

 \section{Determining Model Architecture}

-To select an ideal neural network architecture, a grid search must be carried out.
+To select an ideal neural-network architecture, a grid search must be carried out.
 This includes varying the types of hidden layers, number of hidden layers, number of nodes per layer, activation functions for each hidden layer, the parameter(s) for each activation function, and the learning rate.

 We carried out a grid search by training each model on a subset of the total data set (171,456 training, 66,432 validation) for 20 epochs using a batch size of 64.
 We considered 3--5 dense and convolutional+pooling hidden layers; 64--4096 nodes; rectified linear unit (ReLU), leaky ReLU, exponential linear unit (ELU), hyperbolic tangent (tanh), and sigmoid activation functions.
 The convolutional layers use a kernel size of 3, and pooling layers use a size of 2.
 We consider four learning rate policies: (1) a cyclical rate ranging from 8 $\times 10^{-6}$ -- 5 $\times 10^{-3}$ where the maximum is reduced by half of the difference with the minimum every 8 epochs, (2) as before but ranging from $10^{-5}$ -- $10^{-3}$, (3) a constant learning rate of $10^{-5}$, and (4) a constant $10^{-3}$.
 Policies 3 and 4 are only considered for models that do not include tanh or sigmoid activations.